Archive product

 Description

-With a clear year-by-year structure, the authors present 130 articles, each focusing on a key event — such as the creation of a groundbreaking work, the publication of an important text, or the opening of a major exhibition — to inform countless stories of art from 1900 to the present day.
-All pivotal and transformative moments in modernism and postmodernism are thoroughly examined, along with frequent anti-modernist reactions proposing alternative visions.
-This third edition includes a new introduction on the impact of globalization, as well as essays on the development of Synthetic Cubism, early avant-garde film, Brazilian modernism, postmodernist architecture, Moscow conceptualism, queer art, South African photography, and the emergence of a new art museum.
-The flexible structure of the book and extensive references allow readers to chart their own course across the century and follow any of the many evolving narratives, whether it’s the history of a medium like painting, the development of art in a specific country, the influence of movements like Surrealism, or the appearance of stylistic or conceptual collections such as Abstract art or Minimalism.
+With a clear year-by-year structure, the authors present 130 articles, each focusing on a key event — such as the creation of a groundbreaking work, the publication of an important text, or the opening of a major exhibition — to inform countless art stories from 1900 to the present day.
+All pivotal moments and breakthroughs in modernism and postmodernism are thoroughly examined, along with frequent anti-modernist reactions that proposed alternative visions.
+This third edition includes a new introduction on the impact of globalization, as well as essays on the development of Synthetic Cubism, early avant-garde film, Brazilian modernism, postmodern architecture, Moscow conceptualism, queer art, South African photography, and the emergence of new art museums.
+The book’s flexible structure and extensive references allow readers to chart their own course across the century and follow any of the many evolving narratives, whether it’s the history of a medium like painting, the development of art in a particular country, the influence of movements like Surrealism, or the appearance of stylistic or conceptual bodies of work such as Abstract art or Minimalism.
 The text is illustrated with reproductions of nearly eight hundred canonical (and non-canonical) works of the century.
-The five-part introduction outlines the methodologies governing the discipline of art history, informing and enhancing the reader’s understanding of its current practice.
+The five-part introduction outlines the methodologies governing the discipline of art history, informing and enhancing the reader’s understanding of its current practices.
 Two roundtable discussions address some questions raised in previous decades and look to the future.
 Basic information about key events, places, and people is provided in boxes, while a glossary, full bibliography, and list of websites increase the reference value of this exceptional volume.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

-In order to continue packaging collectible books in the second edition and recognizing the need to amortize the high costs of illustrated book production, Neurath established his own publishing house, which included offices in London and New York in the autumn of 1949.
+In order to continue packaging collectible books in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, which included offices in London and New York in the autumn of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its catalog includes thousands of incredible titles, many of which are prestigious collectible books.
+Its catalog includes thousands of incredible book titles, many of which are prestigious collectible editions.

 Manufacturer information